rhaskia/cell-lang/syntax.md

 otherwise conditionals can be done through the conditional part of the coroutine outcomes are then applied to the cell if it matches the conditionals.

+These can also be started with a `.` to indicate a value being printed to stdout

 # Directionals
 @ can be used to "load" a directional, or cell in a certain direction from the centre. values include: